I've been referred to Young Minds Matter, does this mean I'm crazy?

 Young people have lots of different thoughts about a diagnosis.
-Some young people don’t like being labelled and/or feel that diagnosis makes them feel quite hopeless, whereas others feel like having a name for something helps.
+Some young people don’t like being labelled or feel that diagnosis makes them feel quite hopeless.
+Others feel like having a name for something helps.

 If you’ve got any questions about diagnosis, please talk about this with your Young Minds Matter worker.